OutSystems/OutSystems.SetupTools/docs/Test-OSServerHardwareReqs.md

 # Test-OSServerHardwareReqs

 ## SYNOPSIS
-Checks if the server has the necessary hardware requirements.
+Checks if the server has the necessary hardware requirements for the OutSystems platform server.

 ## SYNTAX